Suhruth2000/project/README.md

 2. Enter the token saved before to login
 3. Create a new python notebook.
 4. Write SQL queries and execute the notebook.
+5. All the queries are present in Notebook.ipynb, which is present in this repository.